 Living areas: Evidence from Oakbank Crannog shows that there was a special place for animals, apparently just inside the door to the right.
 They would have been part of the living food supply for winter as well as breeding stock.
 They also would have helped to keep the place warm and would be protected through the harshest part of the year.

-STUA’s underwater excavations have not yet revealed any recognisable furniture or bedding, so the reconstruction layout is based primarily on common sense.
+SCCT’s underwater excavations did not reveal any recognisable furniture or bedding, so the reconstruction layout is based primarily on common sense.
 The house almost naturally divides up into functional areas by placing easily moved hurdles into the appropriate place producing a very open-plan dwelling.
 Sleeping compartments were probably made particularly warm and cosy and may have had internal roofs for extra insulation as well as storage.
 It is likely that in preparation for winter all sorts of foodstuffs and agricultural supplies for the next season would be stored.
 Fish and meat may also have preserved by smoking and drying and then hung around the upper ring beam.
 The crannog-dwellers may also have had additional structures and shelters on the shore.

-Hearth: Although no in-situ hearth has yet been discovered at Oakbank Crannog, several stones and volumes of tipped ash have been found and further excavation may reveal at least one hearth at a lower level.
+Hearth: Although no in-situ hearth was discovered at Oakbank Crannog, several stones and volumes of tipped ash have been found and further excavation may reveal at least one hearth at a lower level.
 However there is evidence that the central area was surrounded by a small partition wall, probably made of hazel hurdles stuffed with moss or hung with skins, which would have helped to keep out drafts.

 In the centre of the reconstruction, the hearth is made of stones on a base of clay covering the floor timbers.
 The stones around the fire stop the hot ashes from falling onto the bracken-covered wooden floor.
 The clay base prevents the heat from setting the floor underneath on fire.
 The fire provides light as well as warmth to heat the house in winter and summer when, because of the thick roof thatching, the house is not warmed by the sun.